costajob/app-servers/README.md

 ### Elixir
 [Elixir](http://elixir-lang.org/) 1.2.5 version is installed via homebrew.
 I studied Elixir in 2015, surfing the wave of [Prag-Dave](https://pragdave.me/) enthusiasm and finding its *rubyesque* resemblance inviting.
-Being based on [Erlang](https://www.erlang.org/) it supports parallelism out of the box.
-What i miss in Elixir is the complete lack of state: maybe i've invested too much in the OOP ground.
+Being based on [Erlang](https://www.erlang.org/) it supports parallelism out of the box with small (2Kb) processes.

 ### Haskell
 [Haskell](https://www.haskell.org/) 7.10.3 is installed by official OSX package.